 Protonmail seconds in our secure email providers list thanks to its end-to-end email encryption and self-destructing emails.
 Its server is based in Switzerland.
-The email provider claims to utilize the most advanced encryption standards with which not even the in-house staff can decrypt.
+The email lookup tool claims to utilize the most advanced encryption standards with which not even the in-house staff can decrypt.
 The company does not log IP, which means ProtonMail does not have any part of your digital identity or footprints.

 The platform is based on open-source technology, created by scientists and developers who have a mission to protect public liberty.
 Users can further set expiration dates to outgoing emails.
 The feature destroys the email and deletes it from the recipient’s mailbox right on the date set by the sender.
 Users don’t have to provide sensitive information while signing up, but they are required to follow an SMS verification process.
 While email bodies are fully protected and private, subject lines on ProtonMail are not encrypted.

 Protonmail’s basic email account is free, which of course has a limit over storage space (500 MB) and only 150 emails per day with no custom domain.
 The premium plans of ProtonMail start from as low as €4/month, but there are different tier-bands: plus, professional and visionary.